Getting started with your indoor vegetable garden

 Our seed germinates through water, warmth and light.

-- Water: In order to germinate, the germ must be able to come out of the seed.
-The seed has a seed coat to protect the seed.
-Water softens the seed coat and allows the germ to come out.
+- Water: To germinate, the sprout must be able to emerge from the seed.
+The seed has a seed coat to protect it.
+Water softens the seed coat, allowing the sprout to emerge.

-- Heat: Only water and no heat would rot many seeds .
-The heat from the sun or from indoors is the starting signal for the plant to start growing.
-Many weed seeds will not germinate outside in the winter either.
-But when the first rays of sunshine warm the soil in the spring, your vegetable garden can transform into a jungle within 3 weeks.
-Nature then gives the starting signal that it is the moment for those plants to start.
+- Heat: Water alone, without heat, would cause many seeds to rot.
+The warmth of the sun or indoors is the starting signal for the plant to begin growing.
+Many weed seeds won't germinate outdoors in winter either.
+But when the first rays of sunshine warm the soil in spring, your vegetable garden can transform into a jungle within three weeks.
+Nature then gives the signal that it's the perfect time for those plants to start growing.

-- Light: Light on cotyledons ensures photosynthesis, a difficult word for the conversion of light into glucose.
-Glucose is the baby milk for our plant.
-In the first phase of a plant's growth, it also does not need any further nutrients.
-There is often also food in the seed for the young plant.
-Cold light is optimal here: +/- 6000 to 6500 Kelvin.
-If the young plant does not get enough light, the seedlings will stretch.
-A thin, long stem looking for light.
+- Light: Light on cotyledons facilitates photosynthesis—a complex term for the conversion of light into glucose.
+Glucose is our plant's baby milk.
+During the first phase of a plant's growth, it doesn't require any further nutrients.
+The seeds often also contain nutrients for the young plant.
+Cold light is optimal here: approximately 6000 to 6500 Kelvin.
+If the young plant doesn't receive enough light, the seedlings will elongate.
+A thin, long stem searches for light.

 Young plants or plants with at least two true leaves